skylarbsandler/skylarbsandler/README.md

 ![image](https://github.com/skylarbsandler/skylarbsandler/blob/main/header.png)

-## About
+## About Me
 Thanks for dropping by!
-I am a software developer currently enrolled in the Launch Program at the Turing School of Software & Design.
+I am a software developer and a graduate of the Launch Program at the Turing School of Software & Design.

  <a href="https://www.linkedin.com/in/skylarbsandler/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>